We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Material: 48% comfilcon A

-These soft contacts from CooperVision are monthlies designed to be water absorbent.
-Most users find the quality of this lens comfortable for all day or hours of wear, and the clarity of each lens to be dependable for a solid 4 weeks.
+The Biofinity Toric monthlies are breathable and water absorbent.
+Most users find the quality of this lens comfortable for extended wear and the lens clarity dependable for a solid 4 weeks.

 - Lens type: daily disposables